-More than any-other type of climbing, on a winter route you do not want to fall off, and the thing that has the biggest effect on this is being able to climb well and unhindered.
+More than any other type of climbing, on a winter route you do not want to fall off, and the thing that has the biggest effect on this is being able to climb well and unhindered.
 High stepping, bridging and even the odd drop knee make climbing more fluid and effective.
-You can’t do any of these things in a pair of pants that feel as if they’ve been modeled on Paris Hilton or Ronnie Corbett.
+You can’t do any of these things in a pair of pants that feel as if they’ve been modelled on Paris Hilton or Ronnie Corbett.

 Softshell is a better way to go, even if this means keeping a featherweight pair of hardshell pants in reserve.
-Basic Shoeller style pants worn over powerstretch bottoms will give you the movement and protection you need, while bottoms like the Paramo Aspira or Patagonia Speed Ascent bottoms give a similar degree of freedom but in a stand alone package.
+Basic Schoeller style pants worn over powerstretch bottoms will give you the movement and protection you need, while bottoms like the Paramo Aspira or Patagonia Speed Ascent bottoms give a similar degree of freedom but in a stand-alone package.

 So when buying winter bottoms make sure you try out the ability to allow you to move, meaning doing the splits in the shop (well as far as you can), some high steps and drop knees.
 Also while you’re at it check how easy they are to have a dump in… not literally though, save that for the super scary routes!